lab313ru/smd_ida_tools2/README.md

 ## How to compile
 1. Edit paths to your IDA/SDK installation according to your real paths
-2. Use **Visual Studio** with integrated vcpkg (it will download and compile all dependencies) to compile
+2. Use **Visual Studio 2022** with integrated vcpkg (it will download and compile all dependencies) to compile

 ## How to use
 1. Put files from the `loaders` dir into the corresponding IDA folder